|Nutrition Facts (per serving)|

 Use a regular or gluten-free frozen pie crust or ready-made pastry, or follow the instructions for homemade crust.
 You might end up with extra filling if you use a frozen crust.
 No need to waste it; just bake it without a crust in a small buttered baking dish or ramekin.

 1 1/3 cups all-purpose flour

 1/4 teaspoon salt

-- 1/2 cup cold butter (1 stick, cut into small pieces)
+1/2 cup (4 ounces) cold unsalted butter, cut into small pieces

 2 to 4 tablespoons ice-cold water